LinkedIn is the TOP site for conveying a strong personal brand to employers.

 The next time LinkedIn prompts you to consider adding more career-focused data, take a closer look at Certifications, Honors & Awards, Publications, Projects, Languages, Test Scores, Courses, Patents, Volunteer Experience, and Organizations.
 By adding new information in these sections, you could experience a boost in new Connections or recruiting requests.

-5 – The First 40 Words in Your Summary Are Critical.
+5) The First 40 Words in Your About Section are CRITICAL.

-As mentioned in 282 Reasons to Rewrite Your LinkedIn Summary Now, most people will NOT take the time to read further, so it’s best to put salient information up front.
+As mentioned in 282 Reasons to Rewrite Your LinkedIn About Summary, most people will NOT take the time to read further, so it’s best to put salient information up front.
 I recommend including your target role and career level, as well as notable skills and achievements.

 Keep it light on the bullets or special characters to preserve space.
 This example shows a great Summary introduction that can turn heads:

-It’s never been a good idea to reject every invitation on LinkedIn.
 Even if you don’t personally know a user who reaches out to you for a Connection, you can start building a relationship.
-The first step, of course, is actually accepting the request.
+The first step, of course, is actually ACCEPTING the request.

 As outlined in Are You Still Rejecting Connection Requests?, you’ll build a strong brand and elevate your reputation among other leaders by broadening your network.
 At least 500 to 1,000 connections seem to be the tipping points for a well-optimized network.

 Just about everyone makes snap judgments based on visual impressions; employers are no different.
-Spending hours on your LinkedIn Profile, then adding a headshot unworthy of your reputation creates cognitive dissonance in your message (which is marketing-speak for confusion).
+Don’t make the mistake of spending hours on your LinkedIn Profile, only to add a headshot unworthy of your brand.

 Looking the part is important!
 The right headshot tells peer executives, employers, and subordinates a story of your personality, confidence, and leadership skills.